 Waterfall Creek Bear Tour

-- Waterfall Creek offers excellent chances to view bears.
+- Waterfall Creek offers excellent chances to view brown bears.

 - Maximum of five participants on every tour; however we may be able to accommodate groups up to 10.

 - Guided by Alaskan professional naturalists specializing in bear behavior and temperate rain forest natural history.

 - Fully outfitted, with rubber boots, rain gear (if needed), day pack, binoculars, and healthy snacks.

 - Shorter tour length, with a focus on observing the creek for bear activity.

 - Shorter walk along the beach, though ground may be slippery and uneven.

 - $729/person, all inclusive price from the Juneau airport (Guide Gratuity at your discretion).

 - Trips mid-July through August.